gondwanasoft/xml-preprocessor/README.md

 You can have multiple definitions in a single `<Define>` element; you can also use multiple `<Define>` elements.

-The preprocessor executes _all_ `<Define>` elements in the input file before it does anything else.
-Because of this:
+The preprocessor executes code in `<Define>` elements in the order in which it appears in the input XML file.
+This means that symbols can be redefined throughout the file.

-- It isn't useful to redefine variables or functions; only the final definitions will be retained.
-An unfortunate consequence of this is that you can't have `<Define>`d variables or functions local to a sub-branch within your XML tree.
-- It isn't possible to refer to values that are evaluated in [XML element `{expressions}`s](#expressions) (_eg_, `"{SELF.width}"`).
-Such values need to be passed to Python functions as parameters, as in the `centre()` example above.

 #### <a id="data-source-values"></a>WFF Data Source Values